acaranta/docker-backuper/README.md

 Help for *backup* :
 ```
-$ ./backuper.py backup -h

-usage: backuper.py backup [-h] [-t] [-i INCLUDEVOLUMES]
+usage: backuper.py backup [-h] [-p] [-i INCLUDEVOLUMES]
                           [-s Absolute_Storage_Path]
                           container

 positional arguments:
   container             Name of the container

 optional arguments:
   -h, --help            show this help message and exit
   -p, --pausecontainer  Should we stop the source container before
-                        extracting/saving its volumes (useful for files to be
+                        extracting/saving its volumes and restart it after
-                        closed prior the backup)
+                        backup (useful for files to be closed prior the
+                        backup)if docker is >=1.3, the pause/unpause system
+                        will be usedif docker is <1.3, a stop/restart command
+                        will be used (breaking links)
   -i INCLUDEVOLUMES, --includevolumes INCLUDEVOLUMES
                         include volumes in backup (without this option only
                         backups in /var/lib/docker/vfs on host are backed up.
                         The syntax is a string of elements that will be
                         matched against all volumes/bindings.
 Elements are
-                        seperated by a coma ',' and can be regex
+                        seperated by a coma ', ' and can be regex
   -s Absolute_Storage_Path, --storage Absolute_Storage_Path
                         where to store/restore data, defaults to current path
                         (for BACKUP running inside a container, this parameter